onap/vnfrqts-requirements/docs/Chapter8/ves_7_2/ves_event_listener_7_2.rst

 Unless otherwise stated, this version of the Event Listener specification is compatible with the release of ONAP the specification is released under.
-In other words, if the specification is released under the Frankfurt ONAP release, then the VES Event Listeners provided by DCAE will also be compatible with this specification.
+In other words, if the specification is released under the Guilin ONAP release, then the VES Event Listeners provided by DCAE will also be compatible with this specification.